andydandy74/ClockworkForDynamo/README.md

 - ```RED```: Deprecated in 0.7
 - ```PURPLE```: Works in 0.7, but has improvements planned

-I am currently using the offical 0.6.3 and 0.7.3 builds as well as recent daily builds of Dynamo 0.7 for testing.
+I am currently using the official 0.6.3 and 0.7.3 builds as well as recent daily builds of Dynamo 0.7 for testing.
 Note that nodes known to be buggy in the latest official build of Dynamo 0.7 will not be included in the package until they (or the respective bugs in Dynamo that are causing them to fail) are fixed.

 #Material on this repository#